andreafrost/Documentation/docs/getting-started.rst

     Hosts/domain names that are valid for this site; If DEBUG is False, default is localhost/127.0.0.1

 DD_DATABASE_URL
-    Database connections are expressed as URL's conforming to the 12factor approach
+    Database connections are expressed as URL's conforming to the 12factor approach:

     * MySQL: mysql://user:password@host:port/database
     * MySQL example: ``export DD_DATABASE_URL=mysql://root:password@127.0.0.1:3306/dojodb``